RowanWillson/AmberElectric/README.md

 This is not something I'll be maintaining full time, but I will regularly release updates to the App Store as patches come in.

 Please try to minimise external depedencies.
 I will consider adding Podfile if there's a really good reason, but ideally it stays as lightweight as possible and uses vanilla Apple SDK's where possible.
-This is to maximise long term support and for ease of development and the ability for others to make modifications like adding or tweaking WatchOS complications.
+This is to maximise long term support and for ease of development and the ability for others to make modifications.

+**Install Instructions** (I think...!)
+- Clone repo
+- Open xcodeproj file in latest XCode11+
+- Change team identifier to your own in all extensions (don't check in changes to this)
+- You may need to change the BundleID to something unique (don't check in changes to this)

+Please update this README if my install instructions don't work for you.

+I'm not using any linting here but please keep code style similar for consistency.

+**Things that probably need doing**
+- Saving user credentials in Keychain instead of UserDefaults
+- WatchOS should be independent and allow sign-in directly from Watch rather than requiring iPhone sending it.
+- Main WatchOS app should be better.
+Right now I've prioritised the complications that I use, and I don't use the main app.
+- More WatchOS complications.
+- Historical Usage.
+I have the API reading these from the Amber API (disabled...) but no UI implemented.
+- iPad support with flattened views.
+Probably only useful once Historical usage implemented.
+- MacOS support (bonus points for top toolbar widget!)